htrvu/LoRA_Getting_Started/README.md

 Note:
 - Kohya sd-scripts support 3 types of fine-tuning:
     - Textual Inversion (train only the new added text embedding vectors)
-    - DreamBooth (train tne whole network and the new added text embedding vectors)
+    - DreamBooth (train the whole network and the new added text embedding vectors)
     - LoRA (train parts of the network by using LoRA technique) **<--- What we care about.**
 - For **DreamBooth + LoRA**, which is always applied in research paper, this approch will be not suitable.